canndrew/simplicity-ng/README.md

   A plethora of utilities for core-tt.
 Seperate from core-tt so that it can rely purely on core-tt's high-level (correctness-enforcing) API.

-* inference
+* elaborator

-  A type inference engine.
-Can be used to create core-tt terms with holes for terms/types to be inferred and then tries to infer them.
+  Elaborates syntax parsed by `parser` into `core-tt` terms and performs type-inference on them.

 * debug